alexeyneu/driver-demo/readme.md

 `sudo ./t`

 full throttle:

 two terminals. in first one load `flare.ko` so it's brand new.
-In second one run `./t`.
+In second one run `sudo ./t`.
 Then whithin 15s `sudo cp /dev/stdin /dev/echo
 ` in first one.

 bsd sample ported. make_dev dragonfly manpage has some info
 https://github.com/thesjg/SJG-DragonFly-BSD-SoC/wiki/Locking-strategy